 Bright Simons is a technology innovator, development activist and social entrepreneur.
 He is President of the mPedigree Network, a system that empowers consumers to instantly verify with a free text message whether their medicines are safe and not counterfeit.
 Prior, he was a Senior Fellow at the IMANI Centre for Policy and Education in Ghana.
 Bright is a member of the World Economic Forum’s Network of Global Agenda Councils and Technology Pioneers communities.
 He is also an Ashoka Fellow, TED Fellow, Tech Museum Laureate and a Brain Trust member of the Evian Group at IMD.
 In 2010, he was conferred with an Archbishop Desmond Tutu Award by the African Leadership Institute.

 Thebe Ikalafeng is one of Africa’s foremost brand authorities.
-He is vice-chairman of the Brand Council of South Africa and a non-executive director of Mercantile Bank Holdings, Brand South Africa, WWF South Africa (WorldWideFund for Nature) and South African Tourism, and Founder and Chairman of Brand Africa and Public Sector Excellence.
-He has served on various leading corporate boards and all notable industry bodies.
+He has also held numerous directorships including vice-chairman of the Brand Council of South Africa, non-executive director of Mercantile Bank Holdings, Brand South Africa, WWF South Africa (WorldWideFund for Nature) and South African Tourism.
+He is the Founder and Chairman of Brand Africa and Public Sector Excellence.
+He has served on various leading corporate boards and many notable industry bodies.

 Ranveer S Chauhan